 Dates to calendar components

-- date refers to components from year to day.
+• date refers to calendar components from year to day.

-A timezone is needed to transform a timestamp to its matching calendar components (date and time).
+A timezone is needed to transform a timestamp to some calendar components (date and time).

-The Luxon library and the Temporal API provide such objects and helpers.
+The Luxon library and the Temporal API provide such helpers.

 The Luxon library provides a DateTime class to create timezone-aware instances, from which we extract calendar components.